Operations · Guide

 The Seven-Station Model

 1. Receiving and triage.
-Incoming devices scanned, photographed, sorted by model and condition.
+Incoming devices are scanned (IMEI/serial), photographed, and sorted by model and apparent condition.
+Devices with cracked screens or liquid damage are routed to a separate repair track.

 2. Data wipe.
-Factory reset and certified data erasure.
-IMEI and FMI/FRP status verified.
+Factory reset and certified data erasure (ADISA-compliant if serving enterprise clients).
+IMEI and FMI/FRP status verified here.

 3. Functional testing.
-Multi-point test protocol.
-Each result logged against serial number.
+The multi-point test protocol described above.
+Each test result is logged against the device’s serial number.

 7. Outbound QC.
-Random sample audit.
-Minimum 10% of units retested.
+A final random sample audit before shipment.
+Minimum 10% of units in each batch are pulled and retested.

 Step 4: Measure What Matters